Talhas07/rabbitmq/README.md

 When you send the GraphQL query to the Auth Service:

 1. Auth Service receives the GraphQL query
-2. It creates a message with the user ID and publishes it to a RabbitMQ exchange
+2. It creates a message with the users ID and publishes it to a RabbitMQ exchange
-3. The message is routed to a queue that the User Service is subscribed to
+3. The message is routed to a queue that the users Service is subscribed to
-4. User Service consumes the message, retrieves the user data for ID "123"
+4. users Service consumes the message, retrieves the users data for ID "123"
-5. User Service publishes a response message to a reply queue
+5. users Service publishes a response message to a reply queue
 6. Auth Service receives the response from the reply queue
 7. Auth Service formats and returns the GraphQL response to the client